Government of Sweden

-The Government of the Kingdom of Sweden (Konungariket Sveriges regering) is the national cabinet of Sweden, and the country's executive authority.
+The government of the Kingdom of Sweden (Konungariket Sveriges regering) is the national cabinet of Sweden, and the country's executive authority.

-The Government consists of the Prime Minister and their cabinet ministers (statsråd).
-The Government is responsible for its actions to the Riksdag.
+The government consists of the prime minister and their cabinet ministers (statsråd).
+The government is responsible for its actions to the Riksdag.

-The Prime Minister is nominated by the Speaker of the Riksdag, and is elected and discharged by vote of the Riksdag.
-The cabinet ministers are appointed and dismissed at the discretion of the Prime Minister.
-The Speaker shall discharge cabinet ministers that have lost a vote of confidence in the Riksdag.
+The prime minister is nominated by the Speaker of the Riksdag, and is elected and discharged by vote of the Riksdag.
+The cabinet ministers are appointed and dismissed at the discretion of the prime minister.
+Cabinet ministers who lose a vote of confidence in the Riksdag are discharged by the Speaker.

-The short-form name Regeringen ("the Government") is used both in the Basic Laws of Sweden and in the vernacular, while the long-form is only used in international treaties.
+The short-form name regeringen ("the government") is used both in the Basic Laws of Sweden and in the vernacular, while the long-form is only used in international treaties.

 Organization

-The Government governs the country and is responsible for its actions to the Riksdag.
-The Government consists of the Prime Minister and other cabinet ministers (statsråd), and operates as a collegial body with collective responsibility.
+The government governs the country and is responsible for its actions to the Riksdag.
+The government consists of the prime minister and other cabinet ministers (statsråd), and operates as a collegial body with collective responsibility.

-The Prime Minister
+The prime minister

-The Prime Minister is nominated by the Speaker of the Riksdag, following formal consultations with representatives of the partygroups of the Riksdag.
+The prime minister is nominated by the Speaker of the Riksdag, following formal consultations with representatives of the party groups of the Riksdag.
 Within four days, the Riksdag proceeds to a vote on the proposal.
-Unless more than half of the members of the Riksdag vote against the proposal, the nominee is approved and the Speaker proceeds to appoint their nominee as Prime Minister.
-Thus, the Prime Minister may be elected without a majority of the Riksdag voting for them.
+Unless more than half of the members of the Riksdag vote against the proposal, the nominee is approved and the Speaker proceeds to appoint their nominee as prime minister.
+Thus, the prime minister may be elected without a majority of the Riksdag voting for them.

-The Prime Minister may appoint a designated Deputy among their ministers, to deputise for them in case of absence.
-Failing to do so, or in the case of the Deputy being unable to deputise at a given time, the Prime Minister's duties will be assumed by the minister currently in office that has served as minister for the longest period of time.
+The prime minister may appoint a designated deputy among their ministers, to deputise for them in case of absence.
+Failing to do so, or in the case of the deputy being unable to deputise at a given time, the prime minister's duties will be assumed by the minister currently in office that has served as minister for the longest period of time.

-The Cabinet Ministers and Heads of Ministries
+The cabinet ministers and heads of ministries

-The Prime Minister appoints their cabinet ministers, organizes the Government Office into ministries (Swedish: departement), and appoints heads of ministries among their cabinet ministers.
+The prime minister appoints their cabinet ministers, organizes the Government Office into ministries (Swedish: departement), and appoints heads of ministries among their cabinet ministers.

-Cabinet ministers are dismissed at the discretion of the Prime Minister or, by law, at the request of the minister themself.
+Cabinet ministers are dismissed at the discretion of the prime minister or, by law, at the request of the minister themself.
 The Riksdag may vote to declare that a minister no longer enjoys the Riksdag's confidence.
 In such a case, the Speaker discharges said minister.

-Role of the Head of State
+Role of the head of state

-The constitutional head of state is the ruling Swedish Monarch.
-Following the adoption of the 1974 Instrument of Government on 1 January 1975, the monarch is no longer vested with any executive powers at all with respect to the governance of the Realm, be it nominal or formal powers.
+The constitutional head of state is the ruling Swedish monarch.
+Following the adoption of the 1974 Instrument of Government on 1 January 1975, the monarch is no longer vested with any executive powers at all with respect to the governance of the realm, be it nominal or formal powers.
 They continue to serve as a strictly ceremonial head of state.

-The Prime Minister shall keep the Head of State informed regarding the country's affairs.
+The prime minister shall keep the head of state informed regarding the country's affairs.

-The Head of State chairs the Council of State, which meets at the convening of the Government.
+The head of state chairs the Council of State, which meets at the convening of the government.
 The change of hands of government takes effect at such a Council of State.